With a little bit of help, living with MND at home can be made easier, more comfortable and support greater independence.

 Tasmania Transport Access Scheme

-Personal care refers to someone coming to your home so they can help with your day-to-day personal care, including:
+Personal care refers to someone coming to your home so they can help with your day-to-day personal care.
+Some examples are:

-There are many professional services that provide respite care.
-Respite care can be organised in your own home, centre based in the community or in aged care home.
+A range of professional services offer respite care.
+Respite care can be in your own home, centre based in the community or in an aged care home.

-Some MND Associations provide funding for flexible respite options.
-Talk to your MND Advisor to see if this is available in your state or territory.
+Some MND Associations give funding for flexible respite options.
+Talk to your MND advisor or coordinator to see if this is available in your state or territory.

 Sometimes, “emergency respite” is used if the carer suddenly can’t continue caring.
-An emergency respite plan is a great way to prepare for times when providing care isn’t possible.
+An emergency respite plan helps to prepare for times when providing care isn’t possible.

 Carer Gateway is the Australian Government's national approach to providing reliable services, supports and advice for carers.
 To find out about developing an emergency respite plan, or for more information about general respite, visit their website or call Carer Gateway on 1800 422 737 (Mon-Fri, 8am-5pm).

 How your assistance is funded depends on a lot of factors.
-Some assistance may be completely funded or partially funded through a Commonwealth Home Support Programme (CHSP), an Aged Care Home Care Package or the National Disability Insurance Scheme (NDIS).
-Some people totally self-fund their help at home through private organisations.
+Some assistance may be completely or partially funded through one or more of the following:

-To access government funded supports at home, an application and assessment is required to determine both eligibility and need.
-You may need help from an MND Advisor to understand the options available, and how to best deal with government systems.
+You need to apply to access government-funded supports at home.
+After you’ve applied, your case will be assessed to decide both eligibility and need.
+You may need help from an MND advisor or coordinator to understand the options available.
+They can also help you deal with government systems.

 Learn more about Australian Government funded care packages available: